fpgasystems/hacc/README.md

 Five HACCs have been established at some of world’s most prestigious universities.
 HACCs are equipped with the latest Xilinx hardware and software technologies for adaptive compute acceleration research.
 Each cluster is specially configured to enable some of the world’s foremost academic teams to conduct state-of-the-art HPC research.

-The first of these was assigned to [Prof. Dr. Gustavo Alonso](https://people.inf.ethz.ch/alonso/) of the [Institute for Platform Computing - Systems Group (SG)](https://systems.ethz.ch) at the [Swiss Federal Institute of Technology Zurich (ETH Zürich)](https://ethz.ch/en.html) in 2020.
+The first of them was assigned to [Prof. Dr. Gustavo Alonso](https://people.inf.ethz.ch/alonso/) of the [Institute for Platform Computing - Systems Group (SG)](https://systems.ethz.ch) at the [Swiss Federal Institute of Technology Zurich (ETH Zürich)](https://ethz.ch/en.html) in 2020.

 ## Sections
 * [Accessing the cluster](docs/accessing-the-cluster.md#accessing-the-cluster)